 The UK has some of the lowest fuel prices in Europe before tax.
 However, around two-thirds of the cost of a litre of fuel goes to the British government in the form of fuel duty and Value Added Tax (VAT).

 Fuel duty in the UK is set at 57.95 pence per litre, regardless of petrol and diesel prices.
 On top of that is the addition of 20% Value Added Tax.
 These taxes make petrol and diesel prices in the UK among the highest in Europe.
-In December 2015, for example, UK motorists paid around 73% tax on a litre of fuel while the figure was 66% in France and Germany and 58% in Spain, according to figures from the UK government.

 4) Why are prices different from one service station to the next?